Michael Beale (football coach): Rangers

 On 28 November 2022, Beale accepted an approach to leave QPR and manage Scottish side Rangers, where he had worked previously as the first team coach under Steven Gerrard.
 Beale had a successful start to his Rangers managerial career, winning his first four matches in charge, after which he was named Scottish Premiership manager of the month for December.
+Two defeats at Hampden by Celtic meant that Rangers finished the 2022–23 season without a trophy.
+Beale was sacked on 1 October 2023, after a third defeat in the first seven league matches of the 2023–24 season.